jaymarnz/dialserver/README.md

 It is designed to run on pretty-much any Linux box.
 I'm currently using it on a Raspberry Pi and the installation instructions are for that OS but should either work or be easily adapted to others.

 ## Operating system choices
-The code is designed to be portable between 32/64 bit and big or little endian.

 At the present time to get the best performance I recommend running it on Raspberry Pi OS Legacy (Buster).

 ## Usage